Gynecological Cancer Awareness Interview on KXAN

 Every five minutes someone will be diagnosed with a gynecologic cancer.
 September is Gynecologic Cancer Awareness Month and it’s important for women to be aware of the risk factors associated with this disease.
-KXAN’s Jacqulyn Powell talks to Dr. Yvette Williams-Brown, a gynecologic oncologist from UT Health Austin’s Livestrong Cancer Institutes and Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton.
+KXAN’s Jacqulyn Powell speaks with Dr. Yvette Williams-Brown, a gynecologic oncologist in both UT Health Austin’s Livestrong Cancer Institutes and Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton.

 Gynecologic cancers are cancers in women that occur “below the belt”.
 They are cancers that can affect women’s gynecologic or reproductive organs.
 This would include cancers such as: Ovarian Cancer, Cervical Cancer, Uterine/Endometrial Cancer, Vaginal Cancer, Vulvar Cancer.